open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ### X.1.
 Annual demand levels

+Reporting on annual demand levels can be provided using the [metrics extension](../../../extensions/metrics/) at ```contracts/implementation/metrics```.

+The demand metric should be identified with an id of 'demand'.

 ### X.2.
 Annual revenues

+Aggregate reporting on annual revenues can be provided using the [metrics extension](../../../extensions/metrics/) at ```contracts/implementation/metrics```.

+The demand metric should be identified with an id of 'revenue'.

 ### X.3.
 Actual IRR

+Reporting on the actual IRR can be provided using the [metrics extension](../../../extensions/metrics/) at ```contracts/implementation/metrics```.

+The demand metric should be identified with an id of 'irr'.

+ToDo: Check how often this would be reported?
+How much does this vary?

 ### X.4.
 Performance

+Reporting on performance against agreed metrics can be provided using the [metrics extension](../../../extensions/metrics/) at ```contracts/implementation/metrics```.

+The agreed metrics and targets can be provided in ```contracts/agreedMetrics```.

 ### X.5.
 Performance Failures

+ToDo: See table in framework

 ### X.6.
 Performance Assessments

+Performance assessment reports can be provided through documents using:

+* A short summary text
+* A link to one or more documents that provide additional information

+These documents should be tagged with a ```documentType``` value of 'performanceReport' in the ```planning/documents``` array.